dbtfree15/ngx-aitools/README.md

 # Do more in Paperless NGX using LLMs

-This project is based on ngx-renamer by ###.
+This project is based on [**ngx-renamer**](https://github.com/chriskoch/ngx-renamer) by Christian Koch (chriskoch).
 I really enjoyed their work, but I had a real problem with sending my medical and tax documents, for instance, to OpenAI, and would much prefer to either send it to my own instance in the cloud or to a local instance of Ollama.

 I made updates to ngx-renamer to allow setting of preferred model, OpenAI or Ollama.
 Currently no support for other API integrations, but may add in the guture.